 The village is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Delta has relatively fewer families with younger children, and/or college students.
 Combined, this makes Delta a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Delta is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Delta doesn't have a public transportation system that people use for their commute.

 The per capita income in Delta in 2022 was $19,118, which is low income relative to Louisiana and the nation.
 This equates to an annual income of $76,472 for a family of four.
 However, Delta contains both very wealthy and poor people as well.
 Delta also has one of the higher rates of people living in poverty in the nation, with 58.55% of its population below the federal poverty line.